-Structures based on twinned crystal diffraction data can be identified through use of the recent addition of twinning tokens to the mmCIF public exchange dictionary, pdbx_twin.
+Structures based on twinned crystal diffraction data can be identified through use of the twinning tokens to the mmCIF public exchange dictionary, pdbx_twin.
 The tokens can be used for identification of twinning operator, type, and fraction.
-The information contained in these tokens should be automatically mapped to REMARK 3, OTHER REFINEMENT REMARKS, in the PDB file header except REFMAC refinement.

-The structure factor file for a twinned structure should include the detwinned data used for refinement first.
-If the authors have the twinned data, it may also be included in the file.
-If authors include both the twinned and detwinned data, the pdbx_reflns_twin tokens should also be included in the sf file.
+The structure factor file for a twinned structure should include the twinned data used for refinement first.
+If the authors have the detwinned data, it may also be included in the file.
+The pdbx_reflns_twin tokens should be included in the structure factor file.

 If MAD data were collected, authors are encouraged to provide all data sets used in structure solution and refinement.
 The data set used for refinement should be listed first in the structure factor file.
 Authors are encouraged to provide the other (phasing) datasets.
 Wavelengths, source and other data collection information for all data sets should also be provided.

 Information about synchrotron sources and beamlines will be made consistent with the standard names used in the BioSync database (http://biosync.rcsb.org/).